A list of Australian and overseas qualifications that we accept for admission into an undergraduate course.

 If you have studied at the tertiary level, you may be eligible for admission if you have:

-If you haveÌýbothÌýa recognised secondary education qualification and bachelor's degree studies, you will be assessed based on your best result, regardless of the order in which you completed them.ÌýThis means that if your ATAR or equivalent score in a secondary qualification is higher than your bachelor's degree result, your application will be considered on the basis of your ATAR or equivalent score.
+This means that if your ATAR or equivalent score in a secondary qualification is higher than your bachelor's degree result, your application will be considered based on your ATAR or equivalent score.

-Grading systems and calculations vary across different institutions, and the following grades represent theÌýUniversity of Sydney grading systemÌý– this is only a guide for eligibility to apply.
+Grading systems and calculations vary across different institutions, and the following grades represent the University of Sydney grading system – this is only a guide for eligibility to apply.

 In addition to the course selection rank, you are also required to meet any additional admission criteria listed on the course page.

-You may be eligible forÌýcredit for previous studyÌýto carry across to your new degree.
+You may be eligible for credit for previous study to carry across to your new degree.

 For international students

-The University hasÌýinternational articulation pathway arrangementsÌýwith selected overseas universities and higher education institutions.
+The University has international articulation pathway arrangements with selected overseas universities and higher education institutions.
 These formal arrangements can help fast-track your studies by providing you with credit towards your degree.

-If your institution and program is listed, credit will be awarded as part of the application for admission.ÌýA separate application for credit is not required.
+If your institution and program is listed, credit will be awarded as part of the application for admission.
+A separate application for credit is not required.

 We may consider the results of a completed diploma or advanced diploma, including vocational education and training (VET) qualifications at that level if: